 Rachel's Table is feeding an increasing number of hungry people in the Worcester area.
 In addition to current economic conditions, a serious lack of affordable housing, increased heating costs, cost of gasoline, medical costs, childcare costs, mortgage foreclosures, and the increased cost of food in the area have contributed to what agency administrators have termed a "critical" situation.
 Cuts to the SNAP (Food Stamp) Program have had a huge impact.

 Even families with two working parents are struggling to feed their children once all their expenses are met.

-In all of the social service agencies helped by Rachel's Table, clients needing food aid increased by 14% in 2013, 18% in food pantries.
+In all of the social service agencies helped by Rachel's Table, clients needing food aid increased by 18% in 2015.